Human Resource Services

 Submitting Request for Direct Appointment

-To request direct appointment of a candidate to a position, the appointing authority submits the following to the Office of the Provost:
+To request direct appointment of an applicant to a position, the appointing authority submits the following to the Office of the Provost:

 - Faculty position responsibility